MicrosoftPremier/VstsExtensions/BuildQualityChecks/en-US/overview.md

 #### Reporting Options
 ![Reporting Options](../assets/ReportingOptions.png "Configuring reporting options")

-If you are using multiple *Build Quality Checks* tasks within the same build, you may use the **Run Title** parameter to specify a title that is associated with a specific instance of the task.
+- <a name="runTitle">**Run Title:**</a> If you are using multiple *Build Quality Checks* tasks within the same build, you may use this parameter to specify a title that is associated with a specific instance of the task.
 This will help distinguishing between the task results in the summary section.
-The run title is added to the subsection header in the summary in the format \<Build Job Name\> - \<Run Title\>.
+The run title is used as the section header in the summary (see [Extension Summary Section](#extension-summary-section)).

   **YAML: runTitle** - (Optional) Default is empty.

-Provide a run title.
+- <a name="fileAnalysisTitle">**File Analysis Title:**</a> Provide a custom name for the file warnings analysis.
+The name is used in warning statistics instead of the default value _File Analysis_. (see [Show Warning Statistics](https://github.com/MicrosoftPremier/VstsExtensions/blob/master/BuildQualityChecks/en-US/WarningsPolicy.md#statistics)).

+  **YAML: fileAnalysisTitle** - (Optional) Default is empty.

 #### Advanced
 ![Advanced Parameters](../assets/Advanced.png "Configuring advanced options")